 To let us know something related to recommendations that doesn’t fit in the form, please email firstname.lastname@example.org.

-Anything that you enter in the Author, Title, Publisher, and Comments fields will be publicly visible.
+Anything that you enter in the Author, Title, Publisher, Link, and Additional Comments fields will be publicly visible.
 If you want to add non-public comments about the work that you’re recommending, email email@example.com.

 The 2022 Otherwise Award Recommendedations

 |Petra Kuppers||Eco Soma: Pain and Joy in Speculative Performance Encounters||University of Minnesota Press||In Eco Soma, Petra Kuppers asks readers to be alert to their own embodied responses to art practice and to pay attention to themselves as active participants in a shared sociocultural world.
 Reading contemporary performance encounters and artful engagements, this book models a disability culture sensitivity to living in a shared world, oriented toward more socially just futures.
 Kuppers invites us to become moths, sprout gills, listen to our heart’s drum, and take starships into crip time.
 And fantasy is central to these engagements: feeling/sensing monsters, catastrophes, golden lines, heartbeats, injured sharks, dotted salamanders, kissing mammoths, and more.
 Kuppers illuminates ecopoetic disability culture perspectives, contending that disabled people and their co-conspirators make art to live in a changing world, in contact with feminist, queer, trans, racialized, and Indigenous art projects.||2022-06-04 16:32:02|